Pro Football Reference Blog

 Getting Beyond the Sticks

-Next, look at the clutch WRs that keep the chains moving.
+Next, we’ll look at the clutch WRs that keep the chains moving.
 Offensive coordinators and quarterbacks love reaching the first down line, and these next two men caught more balls for first downs in NFL history than anyone else.

 Reggie Wayne